NatalieJClark/music-web-app-html/README.md

 - This is my Music Web App HTML project for Makers Module 4 - Web Applications
 - It is the second project for phase 3 of the module
+- It is a simple music web app that stores album and artist data in a database and shows the user requested data as HTML pages.
+- The user can view an HTML page listing the albums or artists.
+- The user can view an HTML page for an individual album or artist from the main list.
+- The user can fill in a form to add new albums and artists, which then show up in the main list.

 ## Aims